Privacy Policy

 4. How can I control cookies?

 You can control and manage cookies in various ways.
-Please keep in mind, removing or disabling cookies may impact your user experience and parts of this Website may no longer be fully functional.
+Please keep in mind, removing or disabling cookies may impact your user experience and parts of this website may no longer be fully functional.

 You may also be able to change your browser settings to manage and control cookies.
 You can find detailed information on how to do so at http://www.aboutcookies.org/.

-Any consent to accept or to decline cookies is limited to the site for which this Cookie Notice is posted and not to other sites or any other pages, which may be hyperlinked to our Website.
+Any consent to accept or to decline cookies is limited to the site for which this Cookie Notice is posted and not to other sites or any other pages, which may be hyperlinked to our website.
 For more information on cookies used by those websites, please refer to the specific privacy or cookie notice on those websites.

 5. Email communications